awsdocs/aws-cdk-guide/doc_source/testing.md

 ### Testing the test<a name="testing_testing_test"></a>

 To make sure the test works, change the construct so that it generates different AWS CloudFormation output, then build and test again\.
 For example, add a `period` property of 1 minute to override the default of 5 minutes\.
-The boldface line below shows the code that needs to be added to `index.ts`\.

 ```
     this.messagesInQueueAlarm = new cloudwatch.Alarm(this, 'Alarm', {